 From ‘making things’, I learn about humility—that there’s always something new under the sun.
 I learn about patience—knowing that everything takes time.
 I learn about commitment—to keep trying after a series of failed attempts until I can do it.
 I learn about harmony—on how to keep your brain and your hands moving in unison.
 I learn about respect—to treat each component: attentively as each one, no matter how small, would be the sum of the finished goods.

 After more than 30 years, I just realised that making things was my mother’s meditation.
 It was her practice.
 And she had put so much respect to it: the respect it truly deserves.

 Before making things, my mother would take a long shower and put on a nice dress.
 She would put a light make-up, comb her hair, and spray herself with a body mist.
 She would then clean her ‘maker space’ thoroughly and keep the place as neat and tidy as possible throughout the making process.
-She would do everything in silence; or by reciting one of the 99 names of God in a soft whisper.
+She would do everything in silence; or by reciting one of the 99 names of God in a whisper.

-I watched the way my fingers silently weaved a prayer beads last weekend, as I sat cross-legged on the porch of a Balinese compound in Ubud after a quick shower.
-The warmth of the morning sun grazing my skin and the smell of coffee wafted gracefully from my working desk.
+I watched the way my fingers silently weaved prayer beads last weekend, as I sat cross-legged on the porch of a Balinese compound in Ubud after a quick shower.
+The warmth of the morning sun was grazing my skin and the smell of coffee wafted gracefully from my working desk.